Marine Barracks Washington, D.C.

 03

-Marines with the Official U.S. Marine Corps Color Guard present the U.S. flag during a Friday Evening Parade at Marine Barracks Washington, D.C., May...
+Marines with the U.S. Marine Corps Color Guard prepare to present the U.S. Flag during a retirement ceremony at Marine Barracks Washington D.C.,...

 04